What is Manipulation?

 8-Shaming:

-If someone frequently makes disparaging or hurtful comments about your family, weight, appearance, or occupation, take this as a warning sign.
-Manipulative people are attentive to others vulnerabilities and weaknesses and use these to undermine their confidence.
-They employ shaming to make their targets feel unworthy or inadequate, and, in turn, become submissive to them.
+If someone often makes hurtful comments about your family, weight, appearance, or job, it’s a clear warning sign.
+Manipulative people pay close attention to your vulnerabilities and use them to undermine your confidence.
+They shame you to make you feel unworthy or inadequate, which can lead you to become submissive to them.

 9-Guilt Tripping:

-If you find yourself feeling guilty or being blamed for things by someone on a regular basis, it could be a sign that they’re trying to manipulate you.
+If you feel guilty or blamed for things by someone regularly, it could be a sign that they’re trying to manipulate you.
 Manipulative people exploit their victims’ good nature, seeking to keep them in a state of anxiety, self-doubt, and submission.

 10-Unsettling Stare: